hammal/IMSE2025/README.md

 <ul>
   <li><strong>Advanced Simulation Reporting:</strong> Provides enhanced details for maximum currents, voltages, and performance metrics.</li>
   <li><strong>Expanded Model Library:</strong> Incorporates best practices from leading simulation models, expanding the range of available options.</li>
-  <li><strong>FIR DAC Support:</strong> The feature has been implemented, though it is currently experiencing a bug, which is expected to be resolved soon.</li>
+  <li><strong>FIR DAC Support:</strong> This feature has been implemented but currently has a bug, which is expected to be resolved soon.</li>
   <li><strong>Refined Parametrization:</strong> Ongoing work on GmC and activeRC, with comprehensive documentation being developed.</li>
   <li><strong>MASH Design Flow:</strong> Focused on streamlining the design process with a more intuitive and efficient flow.</li>
   <li><strong>Pipeline Design Flow:</strong> Efforts are underway to create a more robust and seamless pipeline for the design process.</li>